DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/forms.md

 # Forms Widget

 The forms widget outputs a table-based list of your forms with a link to submit the form.
+The widget also supports outputting one specific form.

+**Widget ID**: `forms`

 ## Authentication and Authorization